benmiller314/cdm2019fall/plans/lesson-17.md

 Options!

+* Start gathering materials toward your website, to check feasibility.
 * If you haven't yet done so, why not start the tutorial sections from the homework?
-* I won't have assigned time for *all* the sections of the tutorial; you can look ahead in the [schedule](/{{site.course.base_path}}schedule) to see what's expected, and what's beyond baseline
+  - I won't assign *all* the sections of the tutorial; you can look ahead in the [schedule](/{{site.course.base_path}}schedule) to see which parts I expect you to read and do, and what's beyond baseline.
-* Start gathering materials toward your website, to check feasibility
 * Above all, **call me over for help as needed**.

-NB: I'm not sure if the lab computers don't have Atom, but they should at least have SublimeText, which is very similar.
+NB: I'm not sure if the lab computers will have Atom (I think so), but they should at least have SublimeText, which is very similar.

 EXT: If you're good on what a CSS class is, and how to add it to an HTML element, read up on [Bootstrap](https://getbootstrap.com/), a very widely used CSS framework.
 What that essentially means is that they've pre-created a bunch of CSS classes for you, so you can start using them to design your own layout from scratch.
 It's a little like Lego for web design, only free.

 ## Homework for Next Time

-* **View/Read** documentation on using GitHub Pages at [pages.github.com](https://pages.github.com/).
 * **Do** more of the [tutorial](http://web.archive.org/web/20190213013947/https://internetingishard.com/html-and-css/), getting through at least The Box Model (5) and CSS Selectors (6), if you haven't yet.
 * **Read** more about [how CSS selectors work](https://css-tricks.com/how-css-selectors-work/)
 * **Write** a website proposal, posted to the [Issue Queue]({{site.github.repository_url}}/issues), including: